TheImplementer/theimplementer.github.io/_posts/2014-12-01-index-large-text-files-using-java.md

 In a first attempt we tried using the **RandomAccessFile** provided by Java.
 The method **getFilePointer** seemed to be exactly what we wanted, as the documentation says:

+{% highlight %}
-`Returns the current offset in this file.`
+Returns the current offset in this file.
+{% endhighlight %}

 The class was also really convenient because it provides the method **readLine** to iterate over the lines in the file.
 However, we soon realised that, even if the solution was working correctly, it was taking a huge amount of time to complete the indexing process. (in the order of hours)